-Convert the Bicyble or Pedestrian Trails layer to a point layer
+Convert the Bicycle or Pedestrian Trails layer to a point layer

-- 3. Add the Bicycle or Pedestrian Trails (line) layer to an ArcMap Document. - 4.
-Open the ArcToolbox by clicking on the icon and navigate to the Feature Vertices to Points tool (Data Management Tools -> Features -> Feature Vertices to Points).
+- 3. Open the ArcToolbox by clicking on the icon and navigate to the Feature Vertices to Points tool (Data Management Tools -> Features -> Feature Vertices to Points).
 Open the tool by double-clicking it. - a.
 In the Input Features drop-down box, select the Bicycle or Pedestrian Trails (line) layer. - b.
 Specify a name and location for the output feature class. - c.
 Set the Point Type (optional) to ALL. - d.
 Click OK. - e.
 This tool will create an output layer containing all vertices in the Bicycle or Pedestrian Trails lines.
 Each vertex will contain the attributes of the bicycle or pedestrian trail from which it was derived.